aeonBTC/IbisWallet/README.md

 **Min SDK:** 26 (Android 8.0) | **Target SDK:** 35 | **ARM only** (armeabi-v7a, arm64-v8a)

+## Bug Bounty
+Offering $1000 paid in BTC for any major bugs found in app

+## Disclaimer
+Ibis is laregely vibecoded and is audited by the most current frontier AI models.

 ## License
 Open source.
 See [LICENSE](LICENSE) for details.

-## Disclaimer

-Ibis is laregely vibecoded and audited by the most current frontier AI models.